Hindustan Socialist Republican Association

-Hindustan Socialist Republican Association (HSRA), previously known as the Hindustan Republican Army and Hindustan Republican Association (HRA), was a left-wing Indian revolutionary organization, founded by Sachindranath Sanyal.
-After changes in Bhagat Singh's ideology and the influence of the Russian Revolution, they held meetings in Feroz Shah Kotla Maidan and added the word socialist to their name.
-Ram Prasad Bismil, Ashfaqulla Khan, Sachindra Nath Bakshi, Sachindranath Sanyal and Jogesh Chandra Chatterjee were the leaders of the group at the time.
+Hindustan Socialist Republican Association (HSRA), previously known as the Hindustan Republican Army and Hindustan Republican Association (HRA), was a left-wing Indian revolutionary organization, founded by Sachindra Nath Sanyal.
+After changes in Bhagat Singh's ideology and the influence of the Russian Revolution, they held meetings in Feroz Shah Kotla Maidan (Currently known as Arun Jaitley Cricket Stadium) and added the word socialist to their name.
+Ram Prasad Bismil, Ashfaqulla Khan, Sachindra Bakshi, Sachindra Nath Sanyal and Jogesh Chandra Chatterjee were the leaders of the group at the time.
 HSRA's manifesto titled The Revolutionary and written constitution were produced as evidence in the Kakori conspiracy case of 1925.

 Origins

 Background

 The non-cooperation movement of 1919 had led to a large-scale mobilization of the Indian population against the British Raj.
 Although intended as a non-violent resistance movement, due to heightened tensions, and a brutal response by the British police forces, it had soon become violent.
 After the Chauri Chaura incident, where several police officers were locked in a police station, which was subsequently set on fire by demonstrators, Mahatma Gandhi suspended the movement to prevent the escalation of violence.
 This disillusioned a section of nationalists who felt the suspension was premature and unwarranted.
 Ram Prasad Bismil and his group of youth strongly opposed Gandhi in the 37th session of the Indian National Congress, held in Gaya, Bihar.
 The political vacuum created by the suspension led to the formation of revolutionary movements by the more radical amongst those who sought to overthrow British Raj.